 Medium range global stargazing forecasts for up to 10-nights to provide an idea of what’s in store and ideal for planning astronomy events further ahead.

 Please see the Astronomer’s Weather Settings page for more details.

-This is one of the most helpful astronomy programs that has been made for the astronomer.
+This is one of the most helpful astronomy apps that has been made for the astronomer.
 I know what the weather will be at the observatory and any of my other sites.
 I know what to wear my coat or give up and go home for the night.
 It takes the guesswork out of planing an observing run.

 App Store Review by Danalambert from United States on Dec 16, 2014